corda/corda/docs/source/app-upgrade-notes.rst

 application that are worth considering for any actively maintained software.
 This guide shows you how to upgrade your app to benefit from the new features in the latest release.

+.. note:: A number of new features will only work with states created in V4 nodes at present.
+As a result, if a node is upgraded to use
+          Corda 4, but states created with Corda 3 are present in the node, the node will report an error and exit.
+Apps upgraded to use
+          Corda 4 should therefore start from a clean node.
+This will be fixed in Corda 4.1.

 .. contents::
    :depth: 3